 First impressions, set the tone for your lifestyle, show off your collectibles and greeting guests graciously.
 These are the things I think of in the foyer area.
-The architectural statement here can help drive other design features of the home.
+Your statement here can help drive other design features of the home.
 I like the foyer to have a connection to the rest of house rather than being something foreign.
 On the other hand, sometimes a transitional space can be nice.
 Bringing exterior materials to the interior with glass at the entry and at the rear can be a nice way to enter the home.

 - Think about the statement you want to make to guests.
 What furniture or artwork do you have that you might want to display or not?